-John Kerezy, assistant professor Journalism and Mass Communication, Tri-C
+John Kerezy, associate professor Journalism and Mass Communication, Tri-C

 A native of Cleveland, John Kerezy has also worked in journalism and public relations in Indiana, Alaska, and Washington, DC, as well as in England.
-Kerezy holds a bachelor's degree from Wabash College, a master's degree in journalism from the Ohio State University, and a post-graduate certificate in college teaching from Kent State University.
-Kerezy has nearly 40 years of continuous writing and public relations experience, dating back to freelancing articles in a neighborhood newspaper in Cleveland in 1973.
+Kerezy holds a bachelor's degree from Wabash College, a master's degree in journalism from the Ohio State University, and another master's and a post-graduate certificate in college teaching from Kent State University.
+Kerezy has 40+ years of continuous writing and public relations experience, dating back to freelancing articles in a neighborhood newspaper in Cleveland in 1973.

-Kerezy has worked as public relations officer at Wabash College, was a business press editor with Penton Media and served as an account executive with Alaska’s largest advertising and public relations agency, now known as Bradley/Reid Communications, where he practiced health care and government affairs PR.
+Kerezy has worked as public relations officer, was a business press editor with Penton Media and served as an account executive with Alaska’s largest advertising and public relations agency, now known as Bradley/Reid Communications, where he practiced health care and government affairs PR.
 He also worked as press secretary to the late Sen. Ted Stevens and was public relations and marketing director at Lakewood Hospital.

 In 1988 John began Kerezy Communications and directed or coordinated public relations and marketing communications programs for private business, non-profit organization and the Cleveland Teachers Union and other clients.